juanv911/SocialCounters/README.md

 </pre>

-* For this particular counter, the soundclass class must be included, otherwise it will not display anything.
+* For this particular counter, the soundcloud class must be included, otherwise it will not display anything.

 &lt;a class="item soundcloud"></a&gt;